Xenocide122/WPAI-Email/README.md

-# WPAI-Email
+# WordPress All Import Email Snippet

-WordPress All Import Email
+Update the import ID (Curently set to 47), Destination email address, Email Subject, and the Email Message, then place this code in a snippet or in your Functions.PHP file